Early Years

 The Early Years Team will complete an assessment of the child in their education setting and meet with parents.
 Early Years support will then be considered at a panel held by the Early Years Team, which includes access to training, support visits from a SEND Officer using a modelling and coaching approach and/ or funding depending on the needs of the child.

-The Early Years Team hold monthly meetings with professionals across education, health and social care to problem solve, plan and consider opportunities for joint assessment.
+The Early Years Team holds monthly Multi-agency Inclusion Meetings (MIMs) with professionals across education, health and social care to problem solve, plan and consider opportunities for joint assessment.
 Including consideration of involvement from the Educational Psychology Service.

 Severe and complex/Specialist Support in the Early Years